Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

-E-transfer seems to be the most common way that Canadians transfer money these days.
+E-transfer seems to be the most common way that Canadians are sending money these days since they’re safe and secured by multiple layers of protection.
 That said, there are some stipulations when it comes to who you send it to and how much that you can send.

 Table of Contents